mvit777/BikeShop/BikeShop.BlazorComponents/README.md

             StateHasChanged();//probably not required but no roundtrip to the server as it is a wasm application });
     }
-    public void SubscribeToEditItemClick()
+    //this will show our alert as an alert-info and it will autoclose in 3 secs public void SubscribeToEditItemClick()
     {
         MessagingCenter.Subscribe<Button, string>(this, "BikeList_editItemClick", (sender, value) =>